7 Common Email Marketing Mistakes and How to Solve Them

-7 Email Marketing Mistakes You Can’t Make and Email Marketing Tips To Use Instead
+7 Email Marketing Mistakes and Solutions

-1. Using cold and untargeted lists
+1. Using Cold and Untargeted Lists

 To start off, let’s talk about one of the most critical mistakes that damage your email marketing strategy: using cold and untargeted email lists.
 Not only does this technique kill your email open rate and click through rates, but sends all your emails you worked hard on straight to your recipient's spam box.
 Not to mention, this type of strategy tends to put a damper on your business’s reputation.

-Working with cold lists, bought or not, means that you'll be sending emails to people who don't necessarily care about your product, your offers, or have already shown that they aren’t interested in buying anything from your brand.
+Working with cold lists, bought or not, means that you'll be sending emails to people who don't necessarily care about your product, or have already shown that they aren’t interested in buying anything from your brand.

 Solution

 Why is this important?
 Because your target markets are unique and complex.
 Leads that left your store and have abandoned shopping carts are different from leads that only visited your page once.
-So be selective, use filters, and send relevant content in your emails that relate to your customers’ profiles, demographics, and potential interests.
+Be selective, use filters, and send relevant content in your emails that relate to your customers’ profiles, demographics, and potential interests.

 Solution